bufbuild-ru/docs/docs/cli/build-systems/gradle/index.md

 ### Generating code

 `bufGenerate` is configured as described in the [Buf docs](../../../generate/overview/).
-Create a `buf.gen.yaml` in the project root and `bufGenerate` generates code in the project's build directory at `"$buildDir/bufbuild/generated/<out path from buf.gen.yaml>"`.An example for Java code generation using the remote plugin:
+Create a `buf.gen.yaml` in the project root and `bufGenerate` generates code in the project's build directory at `"$buildDir/bufbuild/generated/<out path from buf.gen.yaml>"`.

+An example for Java code generation using the remote plugin:

 ::: info Example buf.gen.yaml